 How about his rapid rebuttal to the well-placed question on possible bi-polar diagnosis.
 “What does that mean?
 What is the cure?
 Medicine?
 I’m bi-winning.
 I win here, I win there.”

-Bi-winning is an objective we should all aim for, in my opinion.
+Bi-winning is an objective we should all aim for.

 Sheen is not perfect.
 He stumbled on “Can’t is the cancer of happen.”
 I think the much better phrase would have been “Can’t is the cancer of can.”
 That would have tripped off the tongue, right up there with “How much wood can a woodchuck chuck?”
 It would have stayed in our minds.
 But I can’t fault Sheen.
 I myself have not “banged 7-gram rocks” of crack cocaine.
 I arrive in the midst of a different journey.